This commonly used plastic chemical caused 350,000 heart disease-related deaths in 1 year

 More than 16,000 chemicals are used to produce plastics — and some are silently killing us.

 Particularly worrisome is di-2-ethylhexylphthalate, or DEHP, a chemical used to soften plastic products.
-Colorless and nearly odorless, DEHP is found in everything from shower curtains and shoes to medical tubing, and it’s long been linked to health harms like cancer.
+Colorless and nearly odorless, DEHP is found in everything from shower curtains and shoes to medical tubing and has long been linked to health harms like cancer.

 One of the researchers’ most striking findings was a strong geographic disparity in DEHP exposure and related mortality rates.
 Residents of the Middle East and South Asia, for example, are exposed to up to six times more DEHP than their European counterparts.
 A greater share of these regions’ cardiovascular deaths was also attributable to the chemicals.
 Researchers found that in 2018, 10 percent of heart disease-related deaths in the United States and 8 percent in Europe were attributable to DEHP exposure.
 That figure was as high as 17 percent in the Middle East and South Asia and more than 13 percent in East Asia and the Pacific.